ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-1.md

 8\.
 Enter an e-mail address where certification test results can be sent.
 (The [engine certification and approval process](developer/engines/approval/?id=engine-certification-and-approval-process) is automatic.)
 Optionally specify the public URL of any media file that should be used for testing of your engine.
 Also, optionally provide information about any Custom Payload Fields your engine will rely on.

+> If you see a prompt of "Are you sure you want to continue?", click **CONTINUE ANYWAY**.
+You can come back later to supply default job mutations.
+(Your engine will work fine without them.)

 9\.
 Click the **NEXT** button (lower right corner of page) to proceed to the next page of the wizard.
 (This is the Deployment Model page.)

 ![Select deployment model](NewEngine-deployment.png)